ThreeDotsLabs/watermill/docs/content/docs/metrics.md

 </table>

 Additionally, every metric has the `node` label, provided by Prometheus, with value corresponding to the instance that the metric comes from, and `job`, which is the job name specified in the [Prometheus configuration file](https://github.com/ThreeDotsLabs/watermill/blob/master/_examples/metrics/prometheus.yml).

+**NOTE**: As described [above](#wrapping-publishers-subscribers-and-handlers), using non-empty `namespace` or `subsystem` will result in prefixed metric names.
+You might need to adjust for it, for example in the definitions of panels in the Grafana dashboard.

 ### Customization